Skip to main content

 You can’t remember things or don’t feel like eating.

 Gaining weight is often the first warning sign that heart failure is getting worse.
 Gaining even a few pounds can be a sign that your body is retaining excess water and salt.
 Weighing yourself each day is the best way to know if you’re retaining water.
-Your healthcare provider will show you how to track your weight.
-Follow your healthcare provider’s instructions about calling to report weight gain.
+Your health care provider will show you how to track your weight.
+Call your doctor if you gain more than 3 pounds in one day, more than 5 pounds in one week, or whatever weight gain you were told to report by your doctor.